Bududa District: Overview

 Bududa District was created by an Act of the Ugandan Parliament in 2010.
 Previously, the district was part of Mbale District.

 Population

 In 1991, the national population census estimated the district population at 79,200.
 During the 2002 national census, the population was estimated at 123,100, with an annual growth rate of 4 percent.
 In 2012, the population of the district was estimated at 180,600.
 The male to female ratio is 1:1.
 The major language spoken in the district is Lumasaba.
-The national population census conducted on 27 August 2014 put the population at 210,173.
+The national population census conducted on 27 August 2014 put the population at 210,173 and in 2024 the population was 268,970.

 2018 Bukalasi Flood and Mudslide

 During the 2018 flood, landslides wreaked this mountainous eastern region as the government made plans to move out residents.

 Like the Bumwalukani landslide of June 25, 2012, the Bukalasi Mudslide and Flood occurred on Thursday, October 11, 2018.
 It was a market day at Bukigai.
 Many people had returned from the marketplace and they were relaxing and drinking at Naposhi trading centre when the Bukalasi mudslide suddenly came with water, mud and other debris and deposited them in the trading centre.
 It is hard to classify this disaster.
 Is it a flood?
 Is it a mudslide?
 Or is it a combination of the two?
 The disaster attracted immediate attention from the government.
 For example, the Minister for Disaster Preparedness, Hon.
 Hillary Onek came and Muwoya Wekhoola David being the District Inspector of Schools led the team to Sume Junior School which had been badly damaged.
 President Yoweri Kaguta Museveni himself came, went to Naposhi and consoled the people who had gathered at Bukalasi playground.
 The Senior Four candidates had to be relocated to Bulucheke Secondary School where they did their UCE examinations.